Semester One – Week 7 & 8:

 War and Peace of a Garden Exhibition:

-My main focus on with the ‘War and Peace of a Garden Exhibition’ was the character communicated through it, I felt a greater connection just through the amount of care and attention the the display and layout of the objects.
+My main focus with the ‘War and Peace of a Garden Exhibition’ was the character communicated through it, I felt a greater connection just through the amount of care and attention the display and layout of the objects.
 The ability to do so much in such a small amount of space.

 Write a brief: